Robert Aguilar

-Robert Peter Aguilar (April 15, 1931 – December 2, 2020) was a former United States district judge of the United States District Court for the Northern District of California.
+Robert Peter Aguilar (April 15, 1931 – December 2, 2020) was a United States district judge of the United States District Court for the Northern District of California.

 Education and career

-Born in Madera, California, Aguilar received a Bachelor of Arts degree from the University of California, Berkeley in 1954 and pursued legal studies at the University of California, Hastings College of the Law graduating without a law degree in 1959.
-He was in private practice in San Jose from 1960 to 1979, and was then a Superior Court Judge in Santa Clara County, California from 1979 to 1980.
+Born in Madera, California, Aguilar received a Bachelor of Arts degree from the University of California, Berkeley in 1954 and pursued legal studies at the University of California, Hastings College of the Law graduating in 1959.
+He was in private practice in San Jose from 1960 to 1979, and was then a judge on Santa Clara County Superior Court from 1979 to 1980.

 Federal judicial service

 On April 3, 1980, President Jimmy Carter nominated Aguilar to a new seat on the United States District Court for the Northern District of California created by 92 Stat.
 1629.
 Aguilar was confirmed by the United States Senate on June 18, 1980, and received his commission the same day.

 Allegations of misconduct

 In 1989, he was indicted for racketeering and obstruction of justice.
 Specifically, it was alleged that Aguilar, at the request of Abe Chapman (a convicted narcotics trafficker), tried to influence another judge, Judge Stanley A. Weigel, on behalf of Michael Rudy Tham, a former Teamsters official who was appealing an embezzlement case against him.
 On March 19, 1990, the case ended in acquittal on Obstruction, and in a mistrial on the other counts.
 He was retried over the summer and convicted on five counts. and sentenced to six months in prison, 1,000 hours of community service and fined $2,000 on conviction of unlawfully disclosing a Government wiretap and obstructing justice by lying to Federal agents about it.
 He continued to be out on bail while his appeals took place and refused to resign.
 In 1993, he faced impeachment proceedings, but they were put on hold when the conviction was overturned the following year.
 For this reason, he was able to assume senior status on April 15, 1996, but chose to retire two months later on June 24, 1996.